starandtina/The-Terrible-Front-End-List/articles.md

 - :full_moon: [The Secret to Growing Your Engineering Career If You Don't Want to Manage](http://bit.ly/1otQMNk)
 - :new_moon: [We need to rethink employee compensation](http://bit.ly/1BOLjGd)
 - :full_moon: [7 Tips for Aspiring Managers in Engineering](http://bit.ly/22iPoPr)
+- :full_moon: [Ask HN: How to prepare for an Engineering Manager interview?](https://news.ycombinator.com/item?id=14726130): How could I make a good impression despite the lack of management experience?
+I did mentor engineers, etc. in the past.
+Happy to hear about things I should be expecting.

 ## <a name='interview-hiring'>Interview/Hiring</a>